elusivecodes/FrostDateTime/README.md

 Frost DateTime revolves around an immutable `DateTime` class and a small set of predictable parsing and formatting rules.

-- Every setter and manipulation method returns a new instance
+- Instance setters and manipulation methods return new instances
 - Constructor numbers are milliseconds since the UNIX epoch
 - `fromTimestamp()` and `withTimestamp()` use seconds since the UNIX epoch
 - Strings without a zone designator are interpreted in the requested or default time zone